ES-DOC/esdoc-technical/docs/web-apis/documentation.md

 ## Command Line Interface

-The web-service supports a command line interface to streamline operations.
+The web API supports a command line interface to streamline operations.

 ### Activation